 A Music Scholarship at UCS will entitle the holder to a reduction in the annual school fees of between 10% and 25%.
 In exceptional cases an award of up to 50% of fees may be made.
 The precise value will depend upon the standard of applicants and, therefore, the competition in any one year.
 Music scholars are also entitled to free instrumental tuition at school on an instrument (including voice) at the discretion of the Director of Music.

 The UCS Music Department holds an Information Evening every Autumn where families and candidates can find out more about music at UCS, and can pick up further information and advice about applying for Music Scholarships.
-This will be on Tuesday 12th September 5.00-6.30pm in the Music School.
+The Information Evening for 2017 applicants has now passed, but if families require more information or wish to speak with the Director of Music they should contact the Admissions Office.

 For further details, please email the Director of Music at email@example.com or you can apply below.